 Trilliums are low growing woodland flowers.
 Most are native to the U.S. and you will often stumble upon a patch of trillium while walking in the woods.
 Different species favor different areas.
-Some are more showy than others, but what they all share are 3 leaves, 3 petals and 3 sepals.
+Some are showier than others, but what they all share are three leaves, three petals, and three sepals.

 Once established, trilliums are not difficult to grow.
 However, they are particular about their growing conditions and can be very slow to reproduce.
 Trilliums spread by underground rhizomes and eventually can form a dense mat.
 During warm or dry summers, the plants may go dormant and die back to the ground.

 Don't be tempted to take a plant from the wild.
 Many species are protected and some are endangered.
 Luckily more trilliums are finding their way into nurseries and catalogs.

 Trillium are members of the lily family.
 Although they vary widely in height, form, and color, they can all be identified by their 3 leaves and 3 flower petals.

 - Leaves: Leaves can be oval, elliptical, lance or diamond shaped, in solid green, mottled or with red veining.
-The meet in a point, on the stem, and whorl out around it.
+They meet in a point, on the stem, and whorl out around it.

 - Flowers: Each flower has three petals.
 The flowers can be tubular or cupped shaped and may be held erect on a stem or stemless.